 Provides an introduction to the agricultural best prospect industry sectors in this country.

-In Hungary, arable land and permanent crops account for 4.5 million hectares (ha), of which about 101 thousand ha are irrigated.
+In Hungary, arable land and permanent crops account for 4.3 million hectares (ha), of which about 120 thousand ha are irrigated.
 Pastures account for 0.8 million ha and forests for 1.9 million ha.
-Major crops include wheat (0.9 million ha), corn (1 million ha), and oilseeds - mostly sunflower and rapeseed (0.9 million ha).
+Major crops include wheat (1 million ha), corn (1 million ha), and oilseeds (1 million ha) - mostly sunflower and rapeseed (0.9 million ha).
 The country also has a long tradition of producing planting seeds and horticultural products.
-Animal production includes 2.9 million pigs and a poultry flock of 39 million birds.
-The number of cattle of all types is approximately 933,000 head.
+Animal production includes 2.7 million pigs and a poultry flock of 40 million birds.
+The number of cattle of all types is approximately 0.9 million head.

 Hungary is a resilient, export-driven economy with lucrative opportunities in agriculture.
 Improvements in technological readiness and financial markets provide positive business incentives.
-Fiscal loosening, cuts in VATs, corporate income taxes and social security contributions intensify the market and trade, and help profitability, even in agriculture.
-Despite the COVID-19 crisis, growth in real wages has remained unbroken, resulting in increased purchasing power, solid demand in the food sector, and a stable foreign trade structure.
+Fiscal loosening and cuts in VATs, corporate income taxes and social security contributions intensified the market and trade, and helped profitability, even in agriculture.

 The country’s agricultural trade balance is positive.
-Agricultural exports account for 9% of total exports from Hungary.
-The share of agricultural imports has stagnated at around 6% for years.
+Agricultural exports accounted for 8.9% of total exports from Hungary in 2021.
+The share of agricultural imports has been stagnating at around 6% for years.
 The foreign trade structure of agricultural and food products is relatively constant.
-Most of the exported commodities in 2020 were grains and grain products (17%), meat and meat products (9%), vegetables and fruits (6%), animal feed (10%), beverages (8%), oilseeds (6%), and vegetable oils (6%).
-Imports included meat products (9%), dairy products (7%), fruits (5%), beverages (6%), confectionary products (7%), coffee, tea, cocoa and their products (5%), and animal feed (8%).
-More than 90% of agricultural imports come from EU member states.
-Hungary’s most important suppliers are Germany (19%), Poland (14%), Slovakia (9%), Austria (8%), the Netherlands (7%), Italy (6%), the Czech Republic (5%), and Romania (5%).
-Remaining non-EU imports mostly originate in Serbia, Ukraine, Turkey, China, and the United States.
+Most of the exported commodities in 2021 were grains and grain products (15%), meat and meat products (10%), animal feed (11%), vegetable oils (8%), beverages (8%), oilseeds (5%), dairy products (5%), and vegetables and fruits (5%).
+Imports mostly belonged to the commodity groups of animal feed (9%), confectionary products (7%), meat products (7%), dairy products (7%), beverages (6%), oilseeds (5%), fruits (5%), and tobacco (5%).
+More than 90% of agricultural imports comes from EU member states.
+Hungary’s most important suppliers are Germany (19%), Poland (13%), Slovakia (8%), the Netherlands (8%), Austria (7%), Romania (7%), and Italy (5%).
+Remaining non-EU imports mostly originate in Serbia, Ukraine, Turkey, the United States, and China.